Tumu Whakarae – Chief Executive

 Pou Hāpai – Deputy Chief Executive Organisational Performance

-Jeanette Bullen has been a marketing, communications and brand specialist for over 20 years, leading teams in a range of sectors.
-She started at Ngā Taonga in 2017 as Marketing and Communications Manager before stepping into the role of Group Manager, Outreach & Engagement in September 2018.
-She holds a degree in business studies from Massey University, majoring in marketing communications.
-Jeanette lives on the Kāpiti Coast where she is happily working at doing up her 1950s home.
+Jeanette Bullen has held senior roles, primarily in the finance sector, covering communications, marketing, business development, sponsorship, event management and customer service.
+She joined Ngā Taonga in 2017, became Group Manager Outreach & Engagement (now called the Share & Promote Group) in September 2018 and then took on her current role in July 2022.
+She holds a degree in business studies from Massey University.
+Jeanette lives on the Kāpiti Coast where she is happily working on doing up her 1950s home.

 Pou Mahere – Strategic Advisor